Moooonet/ComfyUI-Align/README.md

    ```

 ## Usage
-### Default Operation Method
+### Default Operation Method (Updated and Recommended)
-- Use `Alt+A` to activate the cross panel
+- Use `~` to activate the cross panel
-- Hold the `Shift` key to keep the cross panel displayed for continuous operations
+- After testing, the shortcut key `~` has the least likelihood of causing conflicts.
+You can still change it back to the previous traditional operation method or use the `Tab` key, consistent with the [Video Tutorial](https://youtu.be/p1niyxwsOes), to trigger the cross panel.

-### Smoother Operation Method
+### Traditional Operation Method
-- Check `Hold Shortcut Mode`, change the shortcut to `Tab` or other suitable keys, such as `~` key
+- Uncheck "Hold Shortcut Mode" and change the shortcut to `Alt+A`.
-- Hold the `Tab` key to activate the cross panel, move the cursor over an icon without clicking, release the `Tab` key to execute the operation
-- Hold the `Tab` key and click on icons for continuous operations

 ### Advanced Alignment and Stretching Tips
 Hold the `Alt` key for reverse operations, for example: